annikalindberg/Hangman-game/README.md

 4. **IncorrectGuesses.js**: Displays the incorrect letters that the player has guessed.

-### Containers:

-1. App.js: The entry point .
+5. **App.js:** The entry point .
 Wraps the entire game and provides a place to set up global styles, routing, and other global functionality.

 ### Actions and Reducers: